• Mexicans kept in dark about U.S. schemes

-On June 28, Melanie Wilcox, a reporter at the Center for Media & Public Policy, provided this AMERICAN FREE PRESS reporter a succinct overview of Operation Fast and Furious, which peaked in September 2009 with funding from the Obama “stimulus package.”
+On June 28, Melanie Wilcox of the Center for Media and Public Policy, an investigative journalism operation at The Heritage Foundation, provided this AMERICAN FREE PRESS reporter a succinct overview of Operation Fast and Furious, which peaked in September 2009 with funding from the Obama “stimulus package.”

 “[Officials at the Bureau of Alcohol, Tobacco, Firearms and Explosives, BATFE] instructed gun dealers in Phoenix to sell weapons to buyers, even if gun dealers suspected that purchasers might be affiliated with Mexican drug cartels [and/or] did not have any form of identification,” Ms. Wilcox told this reporter.

 From 2009 to 2011, approximately 3,000 Mexican residents were slain with these weapons.
 One of these guns was also used in the killing of United States Border Patrol agent Brian Terry.

 If the scandal stopped there, it would already be egregious enough.
 But in August the Sinaloa drug cartel’s logistics coordinator, Jesus Vicente Zambada Niebla, stepped forward, while being held in custody, to claim that elements within the United States government deliberately provided these guns to his superiors in exchange for information that would help them to detain or murder rival gang-members.

 In an explosive August 9 article on the conservative news website “The Blaze,” investigator Jason Howerton wrote: “The Sinaloa cartel was allegedly permitted to traffic massive amounts of drugs across the U.S. border from 2004 to 2009—during both Fast and Furious and Bush-era gunrunning operations—as long as the intel kept coming.”